lkcampbell/brackets-ruler/README.md

 ### Roadmap

 * Column guide
-   * Create UI
-      * Hook in Click event to toggle guide
+   * Add ability to toggle guide with ruler click events
-      * Hook in Drag event to move guide left and right
+   * Make guide adjustable via ruler click and drag events

 * Nice But Not Necessary
    * Update ruler when changing themes in Themes extension
    * Clean up ruler HTML-generator code using jQuery